-Sudan Hopes for Sanctions Repeal As Deadline Looms
+Sudan Hopes for Sanctions Repeal as Deadline Looms

 - By Martin de BourmontMartin de Bourmont is an editorial fellow at Foreign Policy.
 He previously worked as a reporter for the Phnom Penh Post in Cambodia and as a reporting intern for the New York Times in Paris.